liberland/Constitution/Constitution.md

 ### Art.
 26
 ### Right to Privacy

+§ 1

+1) The Government shall not violate the right of the people to be secure in their persons, houses, papers, and effects against unreasonable searches and seizures, except based on a Warrant issued by the Judiciary.
+2) The same shall apply to any kind of surveillance of communication or activities.
+The Government shall never contract a private party or another government to perform such activities.

+§ 2

-The Government shall not violate the right of the people to be secure in their persons, houses, papers, and effects against unreasonable searches and seizures.
-The Judiciary shall only issue Warrants of seizure upon probable cause, particularly describing the place to be searched and the persons or things to be seized, as well as the reason for the search or seizure.
+The Judiciary shall only issue Warrants of search, seizure, or surveillance upon probable cause, particularly describing the place to be searched and the persons or things to be seized, as well as the reason for the search or seizure.

 Section 2
 ---------